frugaldime/frugaldime.github.io/purpose.md

 # Purpose

-Having a strong interest in personal finance optimization and striving towards financial freedom and early retirement, this website is being organically composed to be a resource for you to consider applying these principles to your own life.
+Having a strong interest in personal finance optimization and striving towards financial freedom and early retirement, this website is being developed to be a resource for you to consider applying these principles to your own life.

 **The goal is to identify opportunities to be more economical without sacrificing what is important to you for future financial benefit.**